hairizuanbinnoorazman/sheetops/README.md

 # Issues

+## Unable to update status

+Apparently, we need to add status as some sort of subresource of sorts to make it accessible to the codebase. `// +kubebuilder:subresource:status` Refer to the api (also kubebuilder as well).
+Not sure what kind of auto generation magic is done here - probably its used to create status portion of CRD in yaml.

 ## Unable to contact Google endpoint

 The controller initially complains of the following error: `x509: certificate signed by unknown authority`.
 This is probably cause certificates are generally not shipped with the container.
 We would need to manually install it to get this portion working